Danny Yamashiro: Education

-Yamashiro earned a Master of Liberal Arts degree at Harvard University Extension School in Cambridge, Massachusetts, with a concentration in Government.
+Yamashiro matriculated at Harvard Extension School and earned a Master of Liberal Arts degree with a concentration in Government from Harvard University.
 He graduated on May 25, 2017, at Harvard's 366th commencement.
 An interview by Harvard described Yamashiro's journey to Cambridge from Honolulu.
 His thesis, Religious Influences on Crisis Presidential Decision-Making: A New Belief in the Operational Code Analysis of George W. Bush (2017), under the direction of David F. Holland from Harvard Divinity School, was featured at Harvard's annual ALM Thesis Symposium.

 He attended the University of Oxford Theology Summer School at Christ Church, Oxford, England (2018, 2019), conducted research at ten presidential library archives (NARA), and earned his Doctor of Philosophy from Trinity Evangelical Divinity School of Trinity International University in Deerfield, Illinois (2020) under the guidance of Donald C. Guthrie.
 His dissertation is titled, American Presidents and Childhood Trauma: Intersecting Religious Education from Franklin Roosevelt to Donald Trump.

 Yamashiro studied at Chaminade University (1987) in Honolulu, Hawaii, before transferring to Biola University and Talbot School of Theology in La Mirada, California, where he earned his Bachelor of Arts in Biblical Studies and Theology (1991) and Master of Arts in Bible Exposition (1993).
 His thesis, Jesus Christ in Every Biblical Book (1992), directed by A. Boyd Luter, explored types, symbols, prophecies and pictures of Christ in all 66 books of the Bible.

 Career

+Novelist

+Anela's Club by D. K. Yamashiro was published by Koehler Books in 2024.
+In 2025, the novel was named winner for Young Adult Fiction by the American Writing Awards.